philbrisco/partTrakr/readme.txt

 	This project is distributed under the Creative Commons license.

 Version:
+	1.2
+	12/2/2020
+	The configuration of a part could be changed automatically when it was added to a part tree.
+Changed this so that an error is thrown instead, unless the user also enters the new configuration of the part.

+	Fixed some error numbers that were incorrect.

+	Added some maintenance subsystem stuff (api_maint_type_ins,
+	api_maint_type_upd, api_maint_type_del, api_sched_maint_ins and
+	api_sched_maint_del).

 	1.1
 	12/1/2020
-	Created procedures api_config_list and api_part_list which gives a hierarchical list of a selected configuration part and all of its progeny;
+	Created procedures api_config_list and api_part_list which give a hierarchical list of a selected configuration or part and all of its progeny;

 	1.0	(the pandemc build)